Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Detectable Population

-Overall, we predict that CE will detect roughly 184.7 strongly-lensed GW events per year, among which 172.2 have at least one detectable Type-II image.
-Among these strongly-lensed GW sources, 56.9 per year have a Type-II image distinguishable via the log Bayes factor test.
-ET will be able to detect 157.1 strongly-lensed events per year, and 118.2 of these have detectable Type-II images.
-However, due to reduced sensitivity, the number of sources with a distinguishable Type-II image drops to 8.6 per year.
-For LIGO Voyager, the yearly detection rate of GW events with detectable Type-II images is 27.4 per year out of the 38.4 strongly-lensed events.
-The distinguishable Type-II image rate is 0.06 per year, which suggests that the possibility of observing a GW source with distinguishable Type-II images with LIGO Voyager is relatively slim.
+Overall, we predict that CE will detect roughly 184.7 strongly lensed GW events per year, among which 172.2 have at least one detectable type II image.
+Among these strongly lensed GW sources, 56.9 per year have a type II image distinguishable via the log Bayes factor test.
+ET will be able to detect 157.1 strongly lensed events per year, and 118.2 of these have detectable type II images.
+However, due to reduced sensitivity, the number of sources with a distinguishable type II image drops to 8.6 per year.
+For LIGO Voyager, the yearly detection rate of GW events with detectable type II images is 27.4 per year out of the 38.4 strongly lensed events.
+The distinguishable type II image rate is 0.06 per year, which suggests that the possibility of observing a GW source with distinguishable type II images with LIGO Voyager is relatively slim.
 The detection rates are summarized in Table~\ref{tab:sum}.